colemanw/webform_civicrm/README.txt

 CUSTOM DATA

--This module can handle (almost) any custom fields you have created for contacts, addresses, event participants, cases or activities.
-Two exceptions due to their complexity are contact references and files.
+This module can handle (almost) any custom fields you have created for contacts, addresses, event participants, cases or activities.
+Note that not every type of component exists in the webform module, or behaves exactly the same as its CiviCRM counterpart, for example a "datetime" field from Civi becomes a simple "date" (no time) in Webform, the "advanced multiselect" becomes a simple "multiselect," "rich text area" becomes a plain text area, etc. But there are some good add-on modules to improve this situation, i.e. "chosen" and "webform_html_textarea."

+Files are not yet supported due to their complexity.
 Custom data for other CRM entities (relationships, etc.) are not currently supported.

 EVENT REGISTRATION

--You can register contacts for events via webform.
+You can register contacts for events via webform.
 If your form has multiple contacts on it, you may choose to register them each separately for different events, or all together for the same event(s).
 If you choose to register them together, CiviCRM will show contact 1 as having registered the others.
--To allow participants to return to the form and update their registration info later, see the section on sending hashed links from a webform email.
+To allow participants to return to the form and update their registration info later, see the section on sending hashed links from a webform email.

 NOTE: It is not currently possible to pay for events via webform.

 STATE/PROVINCE AND COUNTRY ADDRESS FIELDS

-This module gives approximately the same functionality as core CiviCRM profiles for the state field of an address:
+This module gives similar functionality as core CiviCRM profiles for the state field of an address:
 - If you enable both state and country fields for an address, the state list will dynamically update based on the chosen country.
 - If you enable a state field but not a country field for an address, only states from your site's default country will be shown.
 - If the end-user has scripts disabled, the dynamic state list will degrade to a simple textbox where they may enter the abbreviation.
 This is why the Webform Components tab shows State/Province as a textfield.